You are here: Home > Your Loss > Death of a Child > > Don't Let Them Go

 Gabriel Constans

 Gabriel Constans, Ph.D., continues to discover and share the most effective exercises and insights he has found in his work as a grief, trauma and mental health counselor for over three and a half decades in North America and Africa.
-His work includes time as a hospice bereavement counselor, social worker, hospital chaplain, responder with the coroner's office for sudden death, mental health consultant and adviser for Santa Cruz Integrative Medicine and Rwandan Oprhan's Project and is presently in private practice.
+His work includes time as a hospice bereavement counselor, social worker, hospital chaplain, responder with the coroner's office for sudden death, mental health consultant and adviser for Santa Cruz Integrative Medicine and Rwandan Orphan's Project and is presently in private practice.
 He has 12 books published in the U.S. (see below), 5 children and 2 grandchildren.
-Visit http://www.gogabriel.com for more information.
 Books by Gabriel Constans related to grief: 12 books published in the U.S. Those related to grief and loss include: Just a Heartbeat Away - When a Mother Dies of AIDS.
 The Goddess of Cancer.
 Picking Up the Pieces - A program about violent death for use with middle school students.
 Good Grief - Love, Loss and Laughter The Skin of Lions - Rwandan Folk Tales Don't Just Sit There, Do Something!
 Grief's Wake Up Call.
 Paging Doctor Leff - Pride, Patriotism and Protest.